 While the regional business community appreciated the Grant County EDC, the majority did not fully understand the organization’s role and impact in improving the region’s economic conditions.
 As a relatively remote area, attracting retail business to the region would be key to ensuring sustained growth.
 The region’s business community was extremely pro-growth and would support such an expanded economic development effort, but it must be communicated and positioned properly.

+The theme of the capital campaign was “Building Prosperity,” signaling the need to truly show the business community the potential return on their investment in this campaign.
+This, according to Grant County EDC Former Executive Director Jonathan Smith, was the most notable takeaway for him.
 “Many of our investors participated in our golf tournament and gala for years, investing the same amount each year,” said Jonathan.
 “However, after Convergent launched the campaign and explained the overall vision and the expected ROI to these businesses and individuals, many increased their investment significantly, in some cases doubling or tripling the previous amounts.
 It is clear to me that properly communicating our vision has been the key to our early success.”

 Our previous approach often led to initiatives from our strategic plan being cut due to budget issues.
 Having an accurate, 60-month cash flow projection has fundamentally changed the way we do business as an organization.
 We are able to plan based on real budget numbers and are able to be proactive versus reactive.

 Former Executive Director, Grant County EDC